The mission of FCCAM is to unify, promote and strengthen quality professional family child care in the State of Maine.

 - Ensure prudent use of all assets, including facilities, people, and good will.

 - Provide oversight for all activities that advance the nonprofit’s effectiveness and sustainability.

 - Make decisions in the best interest of the nonprofit corporation; not in their own self-interest.

 - Ensure that the nonprofit obeys applicable laws and acts in accordance with ethical practices; that the nonprofit adheres to its stated corporate purposes, and that its activities advance its mission.

-The 2020 FCCAM Board of Directors provide a strong representation of the diversity of family child care providers in Maine.
+The 2021 FCCAM Board of Directors continues to provide a strong representation of the diversity of family child care providers in Maine.
 They have a variety of years of experience in the ece field and represent rural, suburban and urban areas across Maine.
 Their professional experiences will support FCCAM’s work guided by our mission to unify, promote and strengthen quality professional family child care in Maine.

 Sole licensees; licensees with staff; staff in fcc home; MRTQ District Coordinator; Home Start provider